Billing & Payment

 Withdrawal and Refunds

-Any request to withdraw from classes or lessons must be made in writing to the Eastman Community Music School office, preferably by email to email@example.com.
+Any request to withdraw from classes or lessons must be made in writing to the Eastman Community Music School office by clicking here.
 Verbal requests will not be honored.

 Early Childhood Classes